kgilpin/opentips-vscode/README.md

 - **OpenTips: Show Anthropic API Key Status** - Check if your Claude API key is configured and valid
 - **OpenTips: Clear Anthropic API Key** - Remove your stored Claude API key

+All API keys are securely stored in [VS Code Secrets Storage](https://code.visualstudio.com/api/references/vscode-api#SecretStorage), which provides encrypted storage for sensitive data.
+Your API keys are never stored in plain text or exposed in configuration files.

 ## Settings

 #### `Opentips: Tip Delay`